REFILE-UPDATE 3-Schlumberger pleads guilty to violating U.S. sanctions on Iran, Sudan

 The oil well manufacturing company also agreed to a three-year period of corporate probation, during which it will cease all operations in Iran and Syria and hire an independent consultant to review its policies on complying with sanctions.

-“For years, in a variety of ways, this foreign company facilitated trade with Iran and Sudan from Sugar Land, Texas,” U.S. Attorney Ronald C. Machen, Jr. said.
+“For years, in a variety of ways, this foreign company facilitated trade with Iran and Sudan from Sugar Land, Texas,” U.S. Attorney Ronald C. Manchen, Jr. said.

 In a statement, Schlumberger said it voluntarily ceased oilfield operation in Iran as of the second quarter of 2013 and said it has ceased oilfield operations in Sudan as of the plea agreement.